tdaylan/lygos/README.md

-# lygos
+# Lygos

 ## Introduction
-lygos is an inference framework to model Transition Exoplanet Survey Satellite (TESS) data using Point Source Function (PSF) photometry.
+Lygos is an inference framework to model Transition Exoplanet Survey Satellite (TESS) data using Point Source Function (PSF) photometry.
 It extracts light curves from a time-series of images with well-characterized uncertainties.

 ## Usage
 First, import the lygos module.